Maps with finitely many critical points into high dimensional manifolds: Comments

 In the relation with Lemma \ref{trivialfibration} it would be interesting to construct nontrivial elements in the cohomology/homotopy of the group ${\rm Homeo}(F,\partial F)$ of (PL) homeomorphisms of a Poenaru-Mazur manifold $F$.

-{\bf Acknowledgements.} We are grateful to Norbert A'Campo, Cornel Pintea, Nicolas Dutertre, Valentin Poenaru and Mihai Tib\v{a}r for useful discussions.
+{\bf Acknowledgements.} The author is grateful to Norbert A'Campo, Cornel Pintea, Nicolas Dutertre, Valentin Poenaru and Mihai Tib\v{a}r for useful discussions and to the referees for corrections and helpful remarks.
 The author was partially supported by the GDRI Eco-Math.